 Figure 3.
 Fine fescue golf course fairways can be seen through the fine fescue seedheads in the natural rough area at Sand Valley Golf Resort in Nekoosa, Wis.
 Photo by Leah Brilman

-In the late 1800s, sheep fescue was — at times — recommended over Kentucky bluegrass for lawns with full sunlight and light, dry soil conditions in the northern U.S. (2).
+In the late 1800s, sheep fescue was, at times, recommended over Kentucky bluegrass for lawns with full sunlight and light, dry soil conditions in the northern U.S. (2).
 However, researchers (7) later argued against the use of hard fescue and sheep fescue in lawns, but mentioned they did make excellent roughs on golf courses.
 The use of sheep and/or hard fescue in Europe and the U.S. in the late 1800s and early 1900s was often hindered by uncertain and limited commercial seed supplies (12).
-Researchers (12) remarked at the time that hard fescue showed value in the turf industry but only as a “second-class turf,” and could be used along with other fescues or bentgrasses to provide golf course fairways and teeing grounds, but not putting greens.
+Researchers (12) remarked at the time that hard fescue showed value in the turf industry, but only as a “second-class turf,” and it could be used along with other fescues or bentgrasses to provide golf course fairways and teeing grounds, but not putting greens.

 Chewings fescue is named after George Chewings (1855-1925), who first cultivated, harvested and sold “Chewings fescue” in New Zealand in the 1880s (14, 18).
 In literature, the common name is sometimes misspelled with an apostrophe (Chewing’s or chewing’s).
 A challenge in the distribution of this grass was that its germination capacity severely declined because of poor storage and shipping conditions by boat from New Zealand to Europe and North America in the 1930s.
-This led to greenkeepers’ becoming apprehensive of using it for golf turf (13).
-However, this problem was fixed with further seed germination research that led to the development and importance of sealed containers during shipping to maintain low humidity (4, 11).
+This led to greenkeepers becoming apprehensive about using it for golf turf (13).
+However, this problem was fixed with further seed germination research that led to the development and an understanding of the importance of sealed containers during shipping to maintain low humidity (4, 11).